aspnet/Blazor.Docs/docs/components/index.md

 ## Route parameters

-Blazor components can receive and use route parameters from the route template provided in the `@page` directive:
+Blazor components can receive route parameters from the route template provided in the `@page` directive.
+The Blazor client-side router uses route parameters to populate the corresponding component parameters.

 *RouteParameter.cshtml*:

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/RouteParameter.cshtml?start=1&end=8)]

-Not all route parameter constraints are supported at this time.
-Optional parameters aren't currently supported, so two `@page` directives are applied in the example above.
+Optional parameters aren't supported, so two `@page` directives are applied in the example above.
 The first permits navigation to the component without a parameter.
 The second `@page` directive takes the `{text}` route parameter and assigns the value to the `Text` property.

 ## JavaScript/TypeScript interop